mseitzdev/MS_Portfolio/readme.txt

+MS_Portfolio

+Mitchell Seitz, May 2024

+This is the source code for my portfolio website, programmed using PHP, HTML, CSS, and JavaScript.

-Big thanks to the following for libraries, templates, etc. that contributed to my project:
+Big thanks to the following sources that helped me make this project:

-Vincent Garreau, Particles.js :
+Vincent Garreau, Particles.js - The library I used to make the background: https://github.com/VincentGarreau/particles.js
-   https://github.com/VincentGarreau/particles.js

-w3 Schools, Menu system:
+w3 Schools, where I learned how to make the Menu system:
    1: https://www.w3schools.com/howto/howto_js_sidenav.asp
    2: https://www.w3schools.com/howto/howto_js_dropdown_sidenav.asp

+Notes, by topic:
 _______________________________________________________________________

 When changing background particle behavior, please edit